CiciAa777/recipe-dataset-investigation/README.md

 <iframe src="assets/test_stats_1.html" width=800 height=600 frameBorder=0></iframe>

-As shown in the graph, the p-value we get from the permutation tesing is 0, much greater than our significance level of 5%, so we fail to reject the null hypothesis.Therefore, we conclude that it is highly possible that the missingness of rating does not depend on minutes column.
+As shown in the graph, the p-value we get from the permutation tesing is 0, much greater than our significance level of 5%, so it fails to reject the null hypothesis.**Therefore, we conclude that it is highly possible that the missingness of rating does not depend on minutes column.**

 ### 2. Rating and Calories (MAR)
 Null Hypothesis: The missingness of rating does not depend on calories (#) Alternative Hypothesis: The missingness of rating depend on calories (#)

-Similarly to perform permutation testing:, I created a new column indicating the missingness of rating, and shuffled this column for permutation.
+Similarly, to perform permutation testing: I created a new column indicating the missingness of rating, and shuffled this column for permutation.
 We use the absolute mean difference of calories of minutes of missing rating data and non-missing.

 Below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.
 <iframe src="assets/test_stats_2.html" width=800 height=600 frameBorder=0></iframe>

 The plot below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.
-As shown in the graph, the p-value we get from the permutation tesing is 0,  significantly less than our significance level of 5%, so we reject the null hypothesis.
-Hence, we conclude that the missingness of rating depends on the calories column
+As shown in the graph, the p-value we get from the permutation tesing is 0,  significantly less than our significance level of 5%, so we reject the null hypothesis. **Hence, we conclude that the missingness of rating depends on the calories column.**

 # Hypothesis Testing
 ## Permutation Test
 Going back to our investigation topic, we are investigating if there is an increasing trend of cooking minutes in recent years.
 So far, we have  seen in fact seen a genearlly increasing trend of Mean cooking minutes and Median cooking minutes from 2008 to 2018, but observation alone cannot be a good indicator as to whether this trend shows actual change in people’s preference or is the trend merely coincidental.
+Thus, two permutation tests were conducted to further investigate.

 ### 1. Permutation test on cooking time of year 2008 and 2018.
 Since 2008 and 2018 are most far away from each other, a testing on them can probably show a more obvious result.